By Dennis Hartley

-Westworld-This 1973 cult favorite marked Crichton’s first foray into film directing, and admittedly things feel a bit clunky in that department at times.
+Westworld-This 1973 cult favorite marked Crichton’s first foray into film directing, and it shows.
 But the film has two very strong suits in its favor: Crichton’s taut, sharply written screenplay and Yul Brenner’s memorable performance as a psychotic android gunslinger (the original Terminator!).
 James Brolin and Richard Benjamin also have an appealing on-screen chemistry, which livens things up (although Benjamin is an odd choice as an action hero).
 The “amusement park attractions killing the tourists” concept was an obvious warm up for Jurassic Park.
-Brenner reprised his role in the dicey 1976 sequel, Futureworld (watch at your own risk).
+Brenner would later reprise his role in the dicey 1976 sequel, Futureworld (watch at your own risk).

-Jurassic Park-Is this movie really 15 years old?
-Crichton adapted the screenplay from his own original novel (with assistance from David Koepp).
-Years of re-watching on the home screen may have diminished the pure visceral thrill of drinking in the sheer cinematic artistry of several key scenes (that unforgettable T. Rex attack in the driving rainstorm, for starters) but this film undeniably remains a truly groundbreaking affair; thanks to the impressive pool of talent involved.
+Jurassic Park-Crichton adapted the screenplay from his own original novel (with assistance from David Koepp) for this Steven Spielberg blockbuster.
+Years of re-watching on the home screen may have diminished the visceral thrill of the cinematic artistry in several key scenes (the unforgettable T. Rex attack in the driving rainstorm, for starters) but this film undeniably remains a groundbreaking affair; thanks to the impressive pool of talent involved.
 My favorite line: “Must go faster.”
-Director Spielberg, Crichton and Koepp reunited for the sequel, The Lost World: Jurassic Park; while the special effects were impressive, it was a relatively tepid rehash.
+Director Spielberg, Crichton and Koepp reunited for the sequel, The Lost World: Jurassic Park; while the special effects were impressive, it was a relatively tepid rehash of the previous.

 The Andromeda Strain-What’s the scariest monster of them all?
-It’s the one you cannot see.
-I’ve always considered this 1971 Robert Wise film to be the most faithful Crichton book-to-screen adaptation.
-A team of scientists race the clock to save the world from a deadly virus from outer space that reproduces itself at an alarming speed.
-With its atmosphere of claustrophobic urgency (all the scientists are ostensibly trapped in a sealed underground laboratory until they can find a way to destroy the microbial “intruder”) it could be seen as a precursor to Alien.
+The one you cannot see.
+This 1971 Robert Wise film is the most faithful Crichton book-to-screen adaptation.
+A team of scientists race the clock to save the world from a deadly virus from outer space that reproduces itself at alarming speed.
+With its claustrophobic atmosphere (all the scientists are trapped in a sealed underground laboratory until they can find a way to destroy the microbial “intruder”) it could be seen as a precursor to Alien.
 It’s a nail-biter from start to finish.
 Nelson Gidding adapted the script from Crichton’s novel.
 The 2008 TV movie version was a real snoozer.

 The Terminal Man-Paging Dr. Jekyll!
-This is the real sleeper in the Crichton film catalog, IMHO.
 George Segal is excellent in the lead as a gifted computer scientist who has developed a neurological disorder which triggers murderously psychotic blackout episodes.
 He becomes the guinea pig for an experimental cure that requires a microchip to be planted in his brain to circumvent the attacks.
-Although it’s ostensibly “sci-fi”, this 1974 effort shares some interesting characteristics with the post-Watergate paranoid political thrillers that all seemed to propagate around that same time (especially The Parallax View, which also broached the subject of mind control).
+Although it’s essentially “sci-fi”, this 1974 effort shares some interesting characteristics with the post-Watergate paranoid political thrillers that all seemed to propagate around that same time (especially The Parallax View, which also broached the subject of mind control).
 Director Mike Hodges (who directed the original version of Get Carter) adapted his screenplay from Crichton’s novel.